 Despite the cute sounding name, midges can be a real nuisance.
 Midges are actually many different species of tiny flies – between 1 to 3mm.
-Like mosquitoes, the females of some species need blood in order to reproduce, and, like mosquitos, one of the best ways to keep midges away is suiting up with Insect Shield mosquito repellent clothing pre-treated with permethrin.
+Like mosquitoes, the females of some species need blood in order to reproduce, and, like mosquitoes, one of the best ways to keep midges away is by wearing Insect Shield mosquito repellent clothing.

 Midges are found all over the world, typically in coastal areas, swamps, and marshy regions.
-We call often call them no-see-ums in the United States, while in Australia they are called sandflies (although they are not a true sandfly).
-Many species are important food sources for insectivores like frogs and swallows, but some midges are vectors for disease in livestock.
+We call often call them "no-see-ums" in the United States, while in Australia they are called sandflies (although they are not a true sandfly).
+Many species are important food sources for insectivores like frogs and swallows.
+Some midges are vectors for disease in livestock.

 How do Midges Bite Humans?

-Midges often bite in large clusters, but people often have a hard time seeing what’s happening with these itty bitty biters.
+Midges tend to fly in large clusters, so people often have a hard time seeing what’s happening with these itty bitty biters.
 That’s how they get the name no-see-ums, since you often feel the bites rather than seeing the bugs.
 Adult midges are gray in color and have cutting teeth to puncture the skin.
 Once a midge latches onto you, they emit a scent that invites more biters to join in.

 It helps to know when midges are active in your area to avoid them.
 Some species feed most frequently at dawn and dusk, while some feed during the day.
 Most midge species do not stray very far from their breeding sites, which are typically marshes, bogs, ponds, and other moist areas.

 People living in midge-infested regions apparently can build up some immunity to the irritation caused by midge bites.
-So generally, midges create the most nuisance for people who travel to a midge infested area.
+So generally, midges create the most nuisance for people who travel to an area where midges are present.
 For example, hunters, fishermen and golfers who travel to regions in the United States where midges are common often report being under attack by large numbers of no-see-ums.

 What do Midge Bites Look Like?